 Be careful of the language you use

-I am extremely sensitive to how I talk about in tune singing.
+I am extremely sensitive to how I talk about singing in tune.
 I don’t want to cause a child to grow up and be that adult who says he can’t sing because a teacher told him that.
-If you wanted to give a grade on a report card, you could use terms such as improving on in tune singing or participates.
+If you wanted to give a grade on a report card, you could use terms such as improving on “singing in tune” or “participates”.
 If a student doesn’t sing in tune, I don’t make a big fuss.
-I just move on and work on it again next time.
-When he does finally sing in tune, I do make a big fuss and the whole class claps.
+We just move on and work on it again next time.
+When a student finally sings in tune, I do make a big fuss, and the whole class claps.

-These are some ways I use to help my students find their in tune voice.
+These are some ways I use to help my students find their in-tune voice.
 I hope you can use some of these ways to help your students.
-I will write more posts on in tune singing with more ideas later.
-I would love to hear your ideas too!

-Read about matching sol mi in kindergarten through a book in this blog post.
+Read about matching sol mi in kindergarten through this fun book in this blog post.